- 3 Minutes to read

 - DarkLight

-Check the Records in Your Source
+Duplicate Records in Source

-Check Your Snapshotting Policy
+Incorrect Snapshotting Policy

 Incorrect snapshot keeping policy can inadvertently cause data duplicities.
 Ensure the right combination of date range and sync frequency.